 It is worth noting that in the Global Intelligence files published by Wikileaks – featuring intelligence reports and emails from Statfor – Benais Sabumei was alleged to be the most important backer behind O’Neill’s toppling of Somare as Prime Minister during 2011.

 On 5 September 2016 Simpson cofounded the local PNG company BCPM.
 Interestingly, the corporate website of BCPM Ltd lists exactly the same projects as Berkeley Capital’s corporate website.

 The Gobuta Street Estate public-private project must go down as the Port Moresby property deal of the century for those 48 lucky investors who acquired free-standing properties, at a price well below the market.

 Even more surprising is the team who delivered this one of a kind project.
-On the one hand there is Berkeley Capital, a company connected to two bankrupt Australian nationals, who left a slew of angry creditors behind in their home country, along with a third Australian national implicated in a fraud and other dishonest dealings.
+Berkeley Capital is a company connected to a bankrupt Australian national, who left a slew of angry creditors behind in his home country, along with a second Australian national implicated in a fraud and other dishonest dealings.

 Then we have Kevin Ahipum and the National Housing Estate Limited.
 The former individual has been terminated as company director, while the latter company has been put into voluntary liquidation, after being lambasted for its lack of transparency and involvement in illicit activity.